Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 23:43 But I would be okay if Python never had it.

-23:45 had it, but I do think the languages that do have it really make pretty good use of it.
+23:45 But I do think the languages that do have it really make pretty good use of it.

 23:59 Because there's probably somewhere you got to put a question mark in there.